 Nutrition and Oral Hygiene

-Good and balanced diet is important to maintain a good oral hygiene.
+A good and balanced diet is important to maintain good oral hygiene.
 Inappropriate diet is one of the main causes of caries and other dental problems.

 - Avoid high sugar foods and drinks.
 Bacteria break down carbohydrates and produce acids that attack tooth enamel, causing dental caries.